cammaicey/cs355/README.md

-# cs355
-CS 355 - Graphics and Image Processing
+# CS355 Graphics and Image Processing